 - Sustainability entrepreneurship in places: by engaging closely with practitioners and their networks, the research investigates the cross-sectoral collaborations and strategies mobilized to realize the practices, and the values, motivations, visions underlying them;

 - Place-based regeneration: by investigating the role of place in enabling and motivating different kinds of practices, the research inquires over the capacity of Green Care to contribute to processes of social inclusion, learning and empowerment via human-nature connection;

 - Caring as transformative paradigm: delving into the literature on care ethics and caring practices, the research aims to inform and expand the current debate on sustainability transformations and regeneration.

 Inspired by action-research methodologies, Angela employs a strong participatory approach and experiments with:

 - Semi-structured interviews coupled with participatory mapping;

 - Co-creation workshops following Theory U processes, including art-based methods.

-Keywords: Green care; institutional entrepreneurship; sustainable place-shaping; transformative capacity; caring practices and ethics; social justice; Finland.
+Keywords: Green Care; social entrepreneurship; sustainable place-shaping; transformation processes; caring practices and ethics; social inclusion; participatory approaches; Finland.